Skip to main content

 Written report without examination, providing a detailed opinion and statement on the condition of the patient (30 minutes).

-Full Examination with Report (HGV, pre-employment medical).
+Full Examination with Report (E.g. HGV, pre-employment medical).

 Private Consultation.